Putting the 'role' back in role-playing games since 2002.

 Sure.

-deus wrote:
+deus said:

 Go back to distance-based movement.
 It's its incredibly frustrating and nonsensical to have movement distance cut in half if I want to move at a 45 degree angle.